Residence permit: Applying for an extension for a study-related EU internship

 What do I need to bring or submit?

-- and valid identity document (e.g., passport or passport substitute)
+- and a valid identification document (such as a passport or passport substitute)

-- Proof of sufficient funds to cover living expenses without recourse to public benefits (e.g., personal funds, scholarship, letter of commitment, deposit of a security deposit into a blocked account at a bank, bank guarantee, proof of parents' income, or similar)
+- Proof of sufficient funds to cover living expenses without relying on public assistance (e.g., personal savings, scholarship, letter of financial support, deposit of a security deposit into a blocked account at a bank, bank guarantee, proof of parents’ income, or similar)

-- Proof of health insurance coverage (e.g., confirmation of insurance coverage from your health insurance provider or insurance policy).
+- Proof of health insurance coverage (e.g., confirmation of coverage from a health insurance provider or an insurance policy).

-- For minors: consent of all legal guardians to the planned stay (declaration of consent); if the parents with custody cannot submit the application for their child together, a written power of attorney from the absent parent is required; if only one parent has custody, the signature of that parent is sufficient
+- For minors: Consent from all legal guardians to the planned stay (declaration of consent); if the parents with legal custody cannot submit the application jointly on behalf of their child, a written power of attorney from the absent parent is required; if legal custody is held by only one parent, that parent’s signature is sufficient

-- Proof of university degree obtained or current studies in a third country (e.g., university certificate, certificate of enrollment).
+- Proof of a university degree obtained or of current enrollment in a third country (e.g., university transcript, certificate of enrollment)

 -

-Internship agreement with the internship provider containing the following information:
+Internship agreement with the host organization containing the following information:

-- Description of the internship program (including educational objectives, learning components)
+- Description of the internship program (including educational objectives and learning components),

-- details of the duration of the internship,
+- Details regarding the duration of the internship,

-- the conditions of the activity and supervision,
+- the conditions of the work and supervision,

 - working hours, and

-- the legal relationship between the intern and the internship provider.
+- the legal relationship between the intern and the host organization.

-- The documents and information must always be submitted in German.
-In individual cases, the immigration office may request additional or less documentation.
+- The documents and information must generally be submitted in German.
+In individual cases, the Foreigners’ Registration Office may require less or additional documentation.

 How much does it cost and how can I pay?